Accessing Met Office Weather Data

 For government users

-The Met Office also permits access to these data for governmental use (e.g. by use within government departments) through a dedicated option as part of the application process.
+The Met Office also permits access to these data for governmental use (e.g. by use within local/national government departments) through a dedicated option as part of the application process.
 Existing users with such access will also need to re-apply for access.

 For JASMIN Users